-Public Humanities Fellowship (Summer 2024)
+Public Humanities Fellowship (Summer 2025)

 The Latinx Project Public Humanities Fellowship offers up to 10 graduate students at New York University or institutions participating in the Inter-University Doctoral Consortium the opportunity to gain career experience with local arts & culture organizations.
-This fellowship began out of a need to engage Latinx Students with field experience and opportunities to network and build community while advancing public humanities.
+This fellowship began out of a need to engage students with field experience and opportunities to network and build community while advancing public humanities.

-Applicants are asked to propose collaborative projects specific to a Latinx arts, humanities, or cultural institution.
+Applicants are asked to propose collaborative projects specific to an arts, humanities, or cultural institution.
 We encourage applicants to support existing programs or take initiative in building a project or develop an idea with the institution of their choice.
 Examples of PHF initiatives could include: a public program or panel, a short video, creating a digital archive or resource, a curriculum project, social media campaign, article, zine, exhibition or creative intervention.

 Prior to applying, students should establish a relationship with a local host institution.
-Before acceptance, students should have a confirmation email or letter from the host institution agreeing to the mutual collaboration.
+Before acceptance, students should have a confirmation email or letter from the host institution agreeing to the potential mutual collaboration.
 If students need support making a connection, please email us about your academic interests and proposed possible projects.

 Each fellow will receive a $2000 award for the summer fellowship.
 Fellows should be in contact with their host organization to realize their idea or initiative.